Should I part exchange my car?

 Timing: the market

-For one thing, dealers know much more than you about the seasonality of their business.
-Whether they’ll sell your car to their customers, or place it in an auction, they have the numbers on whether the used car market is trending up or down.
-They know when it’s the right time for them to buy low, versus buy high.
-It’s extremely difficult for customers to anticipate the market and choose an optimal time to part exchange.
+For a start, dealers know much more than you about the seasonality of their business.
+Whether they sell your car to their customers, or place it in an auction, they have the numbers on whether the used car market is trending up or down.
+They know when it’s the right time to buy low versus high.
+It’s extremely tough for customers to anticipate the market and choose an optimal time to part exchange.

 Timing: the model

-Additionally, if you’re not up to date with the latest model of your current car, you might not realise that yours has become a ‘runout’.
-Or, that the model you’re looking to trade your current car in for is itself a runout, and therefore worth less than you think.
+Also, if you’re not up to date with the latest model of your current car, you might not realise that yours has become a ‘runout.’
+Or that the model you’re looking to trade your current vehicle in for is itself a runout.
+Therefore, it’s worth less than you think.

 A car becomes a runout when the manufacturer announces the imminent release of its latest, upgraded model.
-Immediately, any stock of the previous model gets relegated to an older generation, and will sell much cheaper.
+Immediately, any stock of the previous model will be relegated to an older generation and sold much cheaper.

-When you stay informed about car model upgrades and emissions ratings, it makes it easier to avoid bad timing based on your car model.
+Staying informed about car model upgrades and emissions ratings makes it easier to avoid bad timing.

 Timing: your car’s value

 The timing factor you have the most control over is choosing the right time to sell your car based on its value, which changes over time.
 All makes and models depreciate at different rates.
-The most basic equation for checking your car’s value is thinking about its age and mileage
+The most basic equation for checking your car’s value is considering its age and mileage

-People often say that cars on average depreciate by 20% of their initial value every 20,000 miles.
-Please note that 20,000 miles per year is a little above average annual mileage in the UK and might represent two or more years’ worth of motoring for some drivers.
+People often say that cars, on average, depreciate by 20% of their initial value every 20,000 miles.
+Please note that 20,000 miles per year is a bit above average annual mileage in the UK and might represent two or more years’ worth of motoring for some drivers.

-It’s worth getting a free valuation of your car and checking it regularly, to choose a good time to get the most value out of your car.
+It’s worth getting a free valuation of your car and checking it regularly to choose a good time to get the most value for it.

 Knowing your cars value and the current used car market is the best way to get the best return when you sell or part exchange.